Harley Academy

 Besides the recommendations for a national licensing scheme and minimum standards of training and qualifications, there was another headline recommendation in this section of the report.

-The Inquiry found that dermal fillers should be reclassified from a medical device – available for purchase by non-medics – to a Prescription Only Medication.
+The Inquiry found that dermal fillers should be reclassified from a medical device – available for purchase by non-medics – to a Prescription-Only Medication.
 This would mean both botox and fillers would only be available via a suitable prescriber following face-to-face consultation with the patient.
 This is intended to put a stop to virtual prescribing.

 “The APPG recommends that dermal fillers be classified as a Prescription Only Medicine.
 In line with recommendation 5, on-site medical oversight must be mandatory for the administration of these products, and an initial face to face consultation with the person providing the medical oversight (the prescriber) must take place prior to any treatment.
 Dermal fillers must be performed under the oversight of a prescriber who has gained the accredited qualifications to prescribe, supervise and provide remedial medicines if necessary.”